ausyau/ausyau/README.md

 ### Hi there 👋 I'm Austin

 I've been an engineer for sometime now.
-For work, I'm mostly a product engineer, but I've always been interested in developer tooling.
-Nowadays, I'm just trying to get a grasp on the chaos of the JS ecosystem
+For work, I'm mostly a product engineer, but I've always been heavily invested in improving the developer experience.

 ### 🧑🏻‍🏫 Things I know